 Several engagement events with staff and service users were undertaken to support the development of the strategy.

-The proposed decision will be discussed at the Adult Social Care Cabinet Committee on 22 January 2019.
+The proposed decision was discussed at the Adult Social Care Cabinet Committee on 22 January 2019.

 Financial implications: There are no financial implications associated with creating the strategy.
 Any potential financial implications (savings and investment) will be explored following approval.